jakemco/aegis-rules/README.md

 - `--clean` removes the output dir before doing the build to ensure a clean build
 - `--release` drops the "-dev" from the version number

+## Testing Changes

+You can load your changes on https://aegis.jakem.co via `serve.py`.

+`./serve.py`

+Will start a server on `localhost:4567`, which aegis can read and then display the datasheets from.